 Tell me where the trails are!

-There are three large, main trail systems in WNC, and you will want to ride at each of them.
-They are Pisgah, Tsali, and Dupont State Forest.
-Pisgah and DSF are near Brevard; Tsali is near Bryson City and Cherokee.
-For more information about each of these places, read on.
+Traditionally, there have been three three trail systems in WNC that every rides and the magazines review, and you too will want to ride at each of them.
+They are Pisgah, Dupont State Forest, and Tsali.
+Pisgah and DuPont are near Brevard; Tsali is near Bryson City and Cherokee.

-When you hear someone mention Pisgah, they're talking about the Pisgah National Forest.
-Usually, more specifically, they're talking about the Pisgah Ranger District of the Pisgah National Forest.
-Here's how it is:
+When you hear someone mention Pisgah, they're talking about the Pisgah National Forest, named after Mount Pisgah at its center, which is in turn named after the Mount Pisgah in the Bible.
+More specifically when in the context of mountain biking, they're usually talking about the Pisgah Ranger District section of the National Forest:

 So what are Pisgah's trails like?

-Though Pisgah's trails are varied (like all of WNC's trails), they tend to be wet, rocky, rooty, and fairly technical in general.
+Though Pisgah's trails are varied and receive regular maintenance (like all of WNC's trails), they tend to be wet, rocky, rooty, eroded, and fairly technical in general.
 Most trails have significant climbs and drops.
-Even Pisgah's easier trails can be quite difficult to someone not who is used to our area.
+Even Pisgah's easier trails can be quite difficult to someone not who is used to riding in the mountains.

 The Tsali (pronounced Sah-lee) trails are located on a peninsula sticking out into Fontana Lake near Bryson City, Cherokee, and the Great Smoky Mountains National Park.
 Technically, the trails are located within the Nantahala National Forest at the Tsali Recreation Area.

-Tsali's trails are very long, extremely fast, and hardpacked.
+Tsali's trails are very long, extremely fast, hardpacked, and not as eroded as Pisgah or DuPont.
 The hills are long but generally not steep.
 Of course, there are a few steep hills and technical sections but for the most part, unlike nearby Pisgah, Tsali is smooth sailing.
-If you ride there, you will most likely find that it lives up to all of the hype it receives.

 Where is DSF, what does it stand for, and how are its trails?

-The Dupont State Forest (DSF) is just a few miles southeast of Brevard.
-It is easily accessed by US highway 276.
-DSF is a relatively new place to ride.
-It has a large trail system--98 trails--and it's bound to become a very popular riding area.
-Many acres of land, containing three spectacular waterfalls, lots of trails, and a mountain lake, were added to this forest recently.
+Dupont State *Recreational* Forest (DSF or DSRF) is just a few miles southeast of Brevard.
+It is easily accessed by US Hwy.
+276. It has a large trail system and it's bound to become a very popular riding area.

 Again, the trails at DSF are varied, but they are more like Pisgah (technical, bumpy, hilly) than Tsali (smooth and hardpacked).
-But one thing that makes DSF so popular right now is the slickrock!
-Yes, several trails at DSF cross over huge expanses of solid granite, making it a unique destination for those biking in WNC.
+One thing that makes DSF unique is the presence of slickrock!
+Several trails at DSF cross over huge expanses of solid granite, which you won't find much of outside the desert Southwest.

 Where else is there to ride in WNC?